West Virginia Accident Attorney: Move Over Law Saves Lives

 When it comes to highways, interstates and other busy roads, one of the most dangerous occupations is law enforcement.
 Whether stopping to assist a motorist, respond to an accident, or pulling someone over, their lives are at risk the moment they step out of their vehicles.
-It is for this reason that “Move Over” laws are enforced in almost all states.
+It is for this reason that “Move Over” laws are enforced in West Virginia and all across America.

 According to Move Over America (in partnership with the National Safety Commission), there have been a total of 164 deaths involving officers who were struck by vehicles since 1999.
-The latest statistics from 2010 indicate that 14 officers lost their lives that year.
+The latest statistics from indicate that each year approximately 10 officers lose their lives after being struck while working on the side of the road.

 Overview of Move Over Law in West Virginia